I love encouraging authors. I’m not crazy about talking to unrealistic ones.

 It’s easy to encourage authors who are humble, teachable and willing to work hard.
 It’s much difficult to encourage an aspiring writer who is unrealistic about their talent, the work demands and the industry of writing.

 Are you an unrealistic writer?
 Have you done any of these things?

 You’ve believed the ads for the publishing houses that tell you that it only takes one book to be famous.
 This is so so so unrealistic.
 The market is unbelievably saturated.
 And your odds for getting eaten by a shark (1 in 11.5 million) are greater than your odds of being famous after one book.
 Even the best writers need several books behind them before they are even noticed by publishers, let alone the Costco book table.

 You’ve quit your day job.
-Last year I made less than $1000 on my writing.
-I’ve made more other years, but those were the years that I had a contract in my hands and received this magical item called an advance check.
 It is completely unreasonable to think that you are going to make a liveable wage doing this right off the bat.
 I do know professional writers, editors, and free lancers who have a long list of clients who pay them.
 But even a career like that takes years to establish.